kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

    descendants are *unstable*.
 The temporary amend commit, revision 14, is hidden because it has no non-obsolete descendants.

-All non-obsolete descendants of an obsolete changeset are unstable.
+All non-obsolete descendants of an obsolete changeset are considered unstable.
 An interesting consequence of this is that revision 11 is still visible, even though it is obsolete.
 Obsolete changesets with non-obsolete descendants are not hidden.

 The fix is to *evolve* history::